 Canada in Equatorial Guinea

-The Permanent Mission of Equatorial Guinea to the United Nations in New York serves as its Embassy to Canada.
+Canada is currently represented in Equatorial Guinea by the High Commission of Canada in Nigeria, in Abuja.
+Equatorial Guinea’s Permanent Mission to the United Nations in New York serves as its representation to Canada.

-Trade and Investments
+Trade and investment

-Development and Humanitarian Assistance
+Development and humanitarian assistance

 - Date Modified: